Mephi78/obsidian-help-de/de/Bearbeiten und Formatieren/Attachments.md

 permalink: attachments
 ---
 #TODO
-You can import [[Accepted file formats]], or _attachments_, to your vault, such as images, audio files, or PDFs.
+You can import [[Dateiformate|unterstützte Dateien]], or _attachments_, to your vault, such as images, audio files, or PDFs.
 Attachments are regular files that you can access using your file system.
 Attachments can be [[Embed files|embedded]].

 ## Add an attachment

 You can add attachments to your vault in multiple ways.
-Only [[Accepted file formats]] can be added.
+Only [[Dateiformate|unterstützte Dateien]] can be added.

 > [!todo]- Copy and paste attachments
 > You can paste attachments directly into your notes.
 Obsidian creates a file with the pasted content in the default attachment location and [[Embed files|embeds]] it in the note.